bouopi/scripts/README.md

+#why
-hey games in a newbie coder but im trying :)
+hey guys in a newbie coder but im trying :)